What happens if I violate my probation? Will I automatically be sent to jail?

 Learn About Your Options with a Free Case Evaluation

 Probation violation is a serious offense that occurs when a person avoids or breaks any of the terms or conditions of his or her probation.
 When those terms are broken, the person serving probation can face severe consequences and penalties, including the possibility of additional probation terms, significant fines, a revoked probation or, more significantly, jail time.
 The last thing you want is to go, or return, to prison.
-Having an experienced criminal defense lawyer at your side can make all the difference.
-Speak with one today for a free review of your case.
+Having an experienced criminal defense lawyer review your case for free can make all the difference.